Instagram. Like Hansel in Zoolander, it’s so hot right now. For teens, it’s so necessary. For brands…it’s so much opportunity.

 9. Have fun with it.
 If you’re not having fun with it, why would your audience?

 A great example of a brand using Instagram to gain new audiences and cater to existing audiences is Mpls.St.Paul Magazine.

-jumped on Instagram about a year and a half ago to deliver a fresh perspective and high-quality content to its new and emerging audience.
-With the joint efforts of an editor and staff photographer, the account has become a robust platform full of behind-the-scenes action shots, city skylines and visual extensions of the print magazine.
+jumped on Instagram in 2013 to deliver a fresh perspective and high-quality content to its existing, new and emerging audiences.
+With the joint efforts of the digital assistant editor and staff photographer, the account has become a robust platform full of behind-the-scenes shots, city skylines and visual extensions of the print magazine.